Ruth (Yoder) Barnes

 A memorial service will be held at a later date.
 In lieu of flowers, donations may be made to Crossroads Hospice (3743 Boettler Oaks Dr. Green, OH 44685).
 Ohio Cremation and Professional Services Mark R. Vrabel Funeral Home, 330-438-1745

-(Please click on the heading to this full text and source.)
+(Please move through the heading to this full text and source.)

 Past News ...
 Below ...